strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 ## Services and Controllers: Writing a review

-With [FoodAdvisor](https://github.com/strapi/foodadvisor), you can browse a list of restaurants accessible at [`localhost:3000/restaurants`](http://localhost:3000/restaurants).
+From the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor), you can browse a list of restaurants accessible at [`localhost:3000/restaurants`](http://localhost:3000/restaurants).
 Clicking on any restaurant from the list will use the code included in the `/client` folder to display additional information about this restaurant.
 The content displayed on a restaurant page was created within Strapi's Content Manager and is retrieved by querying Strapi's REST API which uses code included in the `/api` folder.

+In this section we will customize both:

+- the front-end website to add a form allowing website visitors to write a review,
+- and the back-end server of Strapi to perform actions whenever a review is created.

 ### REST API queries from the front end

 <SideBySideContainer>
 <SideBySideColumn>

-Out of the box, restaurant pages on the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor) include a Reviews section that is read-only.
-Adding reviews requires logging in to Strapi's admin panel and entering data into the Content Manager.
+Restaurant pages on the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor) include a Reviews section that is read-only.
+Adding reviews requires logging in to Strapi's admin panel and adding data through the [Content Manager](/user-docs/content-manager).

 Let's add a small front-end component to restaurant pages.
 This component will allow a user to write a review directly from the front-end website.